 - The DPA 2018 will provide a lawful basis to process criminal offence data (as required by Article 10 GDPR).

 For more information about this, please contact Housing Options at: email@example.com.

-How to request a copy of the information we hold about you
+To request a copy of the information we hold about you, please write to:

 - Write to us at: Information Governance & Risk, Legal Services, 4th Floor, Rutland Wing, City Hall, 115 Charles Street, Leicester, LE1 1FZ